Urminda Mascarenhas: Teaching

 Mascarenhas was a principal at A.J De Almeida High School, Ponda from 1948 to 1952, before contesting in the Goa, Daman and Diu elections in 1963.

-Politics
+Politics (1963–1968)

+Mascarenhas, along with fellow politician Jack de Sequeira, was involved in a movement that led to the eventual victory of the Goa Opinion Poll.

-She was a founding member of United Goans Party (UGP) along with her husband, Marcelino and contested in the 1963 Goa, Daman and Diu Legislative Assembly election from the Mormugao Assembly constituency on the UGP ticket and emerged victorious, she served for five years from 1963 to 1967.
+Mascarenhas was a founding member of the United Goans Party (UGP) along with her husband, Marcelino.
+She contested in the 1963 Goa, Daman and Diu Legislative Assembly election from the Mormugao Assembly constituency on the UGP ticket and emerged victorious, serving for five years from 1963 to 1967.
 Some of her mentors in politics were C. Rajagopalachari, S. Nijalingappa, former chief minister of Mysore State and Rajmohan Gandhi.
 Mascarenhas later left politics to join her husband in business in 1968.